-In some patients, inappropriate high ventricular rate is noticed despite relatively low inotropic or vasopressor dose after adequate volume resuscitation.

-Pharmacogenetics can provide an answer to this diversity.
-(36) Twelve singlenucleotide polymorphisms have been identified in the β 1-AR, but only two of these are thought to be clinically relevant.
-At position 389, the glycine nucleotide in the G-protein coupling domain can be substituted for arginine.
-(37) This is again of function polymorphism, resulting in increased adenylate cyclase activity.
-The Arg/Arg genotype is associated with increased sensitivity of the B1-AR to noradrenaline, (38) a 3- to 4-fold increase in signal transduction and an increase in the number of constitutionally active receptors compared with the Arg/Gly or Gly/ Gly genotypes.
-(39) The other important β1-AR polymorphism is at position 49 and is thought to have a modulating role in adenylate cyclase activity.
-(39) The gain of function Arg/Arg polymorphism is important because higher adrenergic activity has been shown to increase the likelihood of AF induction in a dose-dependent manner.
-(40) Bucindolol, a competitive antagonist of the β 1-AR, facilitates the inactivation of constitutionally active receptors (inverse agonism), and decreases levels of noradrenaline.
-(43) Bucindolol prevented new-onset AF in patients with heart failure with reduced ejection fraction in 74% of patients with the Arg/Arg genotype, but had no effect in those patients with the Gly/Gly genotype.
-(41) The substudy found that all-cause and cardiovascular mortality, as well as cardiovascular and heart failure hospitalizations were significantly reduced in patients with the Arg/Arg genotype, but not glycine carriers.
-(42) The enhanced adrenergic signaling in the Arg/ Arg genotype may render it more susceptible to β blocking drugs sympatholytic actions, thereby preventing the induction of AF that might normally occur in these patients.
-Interestingly, the loss of function glycine 389 polymorphism is associated with a significantly better response to rate-controlling therapies in patients with AF.
-(43) This may be explained because the rate-control therapies can work synergistically with the attenuated β 1-adrenergic cascade caused by this genotype.
+In some patients, an inappropriate high ventricular rate is noticed despite a relatively low dose of inotropic or vasopressor dose after adequate volume resuscitation.
+Pharmacogenetics can provide an answer to this diversity. () Twelve single-nucleotide polymorphisms have been identified in the \(\beta 1\)-AR, but only 2 of these are thought to be clinically relevant.
+At position 389, the glycine nucleotide in the Gprotein coupling domain can be substituted for arginine. () This is again a function of polymorphism, resulting in increased adenylate cyclase activity.
+The Arg/Arg genotype is associated with increased sensitivity of the β 1-AR to noradrenaline, () a 3- to 4-fold increase in signal transduction and an increase in the number of constitutionally active receptors compared with the Arg/Gly or Gly/Gly genotypes. () The other important \(\beta 1-AR \) polymorphism is at position 49 and is thought to have a modulating role in adenylate cyclase activity.
+(39) The gain of function Arg/Arg polymorphism is important because higher adrenergic activity has been shown to increase the likelihood of AF induction in a dose-dependent manner. () Bucindolol, a competitive antagonist of the β1-AR, facilitates the inactivation of constitutionally active receptors (inverse agonism), and decreases levels of noradrenaline.
+Bucindolol prevented new-onset AF in patients with heart failure with reduced ejection fraction in 74% of patients with the Arg/Arg genotype, but had no effect in those patients with the Gly/Gly genotype. () The substudy found that all-cause and cardiovascular mortality, as well as cardiovascular and heart failure hospitalizations were significantly reduced in patients with the Arg/ Arg genotype, but not glycine carriers. () The enhanced adrenergic signaling in the Arg/ Arg genotype may render it more susceptible to $\boldsymbol{\beta}$ blocking drugs' sympatholytic actions, thereby preventing the induction of AF that might normally occur in these patients.
+Interestingly, the loss of function glycine 389 polymorphism is associated with a significantly better response to ratecontrolling therapies in patients with AF. () This may be explained because the ratecontrol therapies can work synergistically with the attenuated β1-adrenergic cascade caused by this genotype.

-β 1-AR polymorphisms could also influence the efficacy of amiodarone because it possesses antiadrenergic effects.
-(44)
+β1-AR polymorphisms could also influence the efficacy of amiodarone because it possesses antiadrenergic effects. ()

-B-ANTAGONISTS AND DECATECHO-LAMINIZATION IN CRITICALLY ILL PATIENTS
+B-ANTAGONISTS AND DECATECHO-LAMINIZATION IN THE CRITICALLY

-According to current guidelines, β -adrenergic blockade is the first line treatment of AF in patients with preserved left ventricular function, and β-adrenergic blockade should also be considered in patients with decreased left ventricular function.
-(45,46) Landiolol, an ultra- short acting β-antagonist, seems to be fast, effective and safe in converting AF to sinus rhythm in post- operative cardiac surgery patients.
-(47) At low dose, landiolol facilitates a high rate of conversion to sinus rhythm (69%) in patients with sepsis and supraventricular tachycardia without haemodynamic deterioration.
-(48)
+According to current guidelines, β-adrenergic blockade is the first line of treatment of AF in patients with preserved left ventricular function, and β-adrenergic blockade should also be considered in patients with decreased left ventricular function. (,) Landiolol, an ultra- short acting β-antagonist, seems to be fast, effective and safe in converting AF to sinus rhythm in post- operative cardiac surgery patients. () At a low dose, landiolol facilitates a high rate of conversion to sinus rhythm (69%) in patients with sepsis and supraventricular tachycardia without haemodynamic deterioration. ()

-In a poor prognosis subset of patients with septic shock, i.e. requiring high doses of catecholamines after 24h and with concurrent tachycardia, esmolol demonstrated significant reductions in mortality, time on vasopressors, and renal and myocardial injury compared to the control group.
-(49) Further studies should confirm the data from this revolutionary idea.
-In our opinion, the extreme caution in patient selection based on echocardiografically determined preserved systolic and impaired diastolic left/right ventricular function and very low initial dose of ultra-selective β1-blocker is necessary so as not to induce harm to the critically ill septic patient.
-(50) In the future, it will probably be important even to determine the pharmacogenetic profile of β -AR in these patients.
+In a poor prognosis subset of patients with septic shock, i.e. requiring high doses of catecholamines after 24h and with concurrent tachycardia, esmolol demonstrated significant reductions in mortality, time on vasopressors, and renal and myocardial injury compared to the control group. () Further studies should confirm the data from this revolutionary idea.
+In our opinion, the extreme caution in patient selection based on echocardiografically determined preserved systolic and impaired diastolic left/right ventricular function and very low initial dose of ultra-selective β1-blocker is necessary not to induce harm to the critically ill septic patient. () In the future, it will be probably important even to determine pharmacogenetic profile of β -AR in these patients.